Sol-H/Better-Wordle/README.md

 It has the stats modal (A popup containing stats), info modal, and an element with the class "toast".
 All of which are mostly empty, to be populated using javascript.

+The contents of the info modal is already put into the index.html, most of which mimics the actual WORDLE tutorial.

 *styles.css* has all the styling for the web app, including animations.

 *scripts.js* holds all of the logic for the frontend, this is where I will go in depth.